adeshas/k2smppd/README.md

 You need to have kannel installed with MySQL support in order to compile successfully.
 If you don't have kannel installed, you can do so by executing the following commands.

+The ksmppd configure script now checks for the MySQL client development package (typically `libmysqlclient-dev` on Debian/Ubuntu or `mysql-devel` on RHEL/CentOS).
+Install it before configuring to avoid late link-time failures.

+If you are unsure where the MySQL client headers and libraries are installed, try one of the following commands:

+* `mysql_config --libs --include` — prints the compiler and linker flags for the detected client installation (often `/usr/include/mysql` and `/usr/lib/x86_64-linux-gnu`).
+* `pkg-config --libs --cflags mysqlclient` — works on systems that ship a `mysqlclient.pc` file.
+* `rpm -ql mysql-devel | grep libmysqlclient` or `dpkg -L libmysqlclient-dev | grep libmysqlclient` — lists the files installed by the dev package on RPM/DPKG based systems.

+Once you know the location, ensure the include path and library directory are discoverable via your compiler flags or `LD_LIBRARY_PATH` when running `./configure`.

     svn co https://svn.kannel.org/gateway/trunk kannel-trunk
     cd kannel-trunk
     ./bootstrap.sh